sambowler/bacss/README.md

 BaCSS
 =========

+<strong>This is an ongoing project so I wouldn't rely on anything working quite yet.
+Keep an eye on the [site](http://bacss.sambowler.com) for the full release.</strong>

 BaCSS is a stylesheet that is just that, a base set of styling for anything you're building.
 It will add basic styling, spacing and layout to every possible element you could imagine.

 How To Use It